 In conjunction with an online retail marketing strategy, businesses are noticing immense value by incorporating digital technology into their bricks-and-mortar locations.
 Mobile wallets which store loyalty cards and allow for payments directly from the consumer’s smartphone device have become more common within physical stores.
 Such in-store marketing efforts allow for a greater level of personalisation and convenience for the consumer.
 Some stores are even investing in technology such as apps, virtual fitting rooms and showrooms, in-store consumer path tracking and beacons which further demonstrates that convenience and tailored offers are paramount for today’s incredibly savvy consumer.

 Evidently, both offline and online technologies have become increasingly important, particularly as consumers have full control of the interactions that they have with brands.
 86% of vendors stronger believe that platforms are the “glue” of the digital economy and are looking for ways to merge offline and online consumer experiences.
 A multi-platform approach is imperative as the retail landscape continues to change, and consumer engagement becomes a more crucial focus.

 Successful bricks-and-mortar retailers are noticing larger profits and growing sales due to their adoption of technology to enhance the customer experience.
-Vendors have begun to implement and take advantage of various technologies and apps that create a holistic and integrated brand experience with the customer at the forefront.
+Vendors have begun to implement and take advantage of various technologies and apps such as QR Codes with logos and beacons that create that create a holistic and integrated brand experience with the customer at the forefront.
 As the digital industry advances, and consumers become increasingly dependant on new technologies, companies need to embrace these innovations in order to continually drive growth and strengthen their brand strategy in an already challenging ecosystem.